Recycling Hot Line (908) 226-7620

 Hours of Operation:

-Leaves: are collected at the curb from November to mid-December.
+Leaves: collected at the curb from late-October to mid-December.
 Leaves must be placed in biodegradable paper bags for curbside collection.
 Leaves may be brought to the Yard Waste Site.
 Do not leave plastic bags in the leaf pile.
 Call 908-755-2187 for further information.

-Grass clippings: may be brought to the Yard Waste Site.
+Grass clippings: may be brought to the Grass Box Spot next to the Trash Compactor.
 Bring grass loose or in bags and empty into the grass container.
 Do not leave plastic bags in the grass box.

-Note: each material must be kept separate.
+Note: each kind of yard waste material must be kept separate.
 Ask attendant for assistance and instructions about where to put materials.

 Note: This site is permitted to accept brush, leaves and grass clippings only.
 Do not leave trash such as plastic debris, flower pots, or lumber in any of the piles.
 Do not include other kinds of vegetative waste.
 Weeds, garden plants, sod, straw, fruit, seeds and nuts should be composted at home or set out as garbage.